Will do what is in our national interest: India to US on S-400 deal

 "What we see is zero tolerance on cross-border terrorism.
 We have of course PM's initiative of a global conference on terrorism and I am sure that is something the US would look at positively," Jaishankar said.

-Pompeo said the US is committed to ensure that india has the military capabilities it needs to uphold its territorial integrity and to confront 21st century challenges.
+Pompeo said the US is committed to ensuring that India has the military capabilities it needs to uphold its territorial integrity and to confront 21st-century challenges.

 India Union Budget 2019: What does Finance Minister Nirmala Sitharaman have up her sleeve?
 Click here for top and latest Budget news, views and analyses.